 Whether it be shibori or with bleach, warm weather brings out our utmost desire for tie dying – especially when it comes to bleaching as working outdoors for this project is a necessity.
+Inspired by Isabel Marant‘s tie dyed sweatshirts, shirts and jeans, we grabbed our favorite denim shirt and a bottle of Clorox for one of our favorite summertime projects.
+You’ll need:a denim shirtbleachrubber bandsrubber glovesplastic container If the shirt hasn’t already been pre-washed, run it through the washing machine first.
 DIY Tie Dye Denim

 Studding sneakers has been on our DIY to-do list for awhile now.
 But the idea of hand piercing hundreds of holes through thick canvas was daunting enough to allow such procrastination.
 Enter E6000, the crème de la crème of adhesives.